stephanieye/literary-anagrams/README.md

 * The game displays well on iPad and iPhone, however, I have not tested it on other devices and am not confident it is fully responsive.

-* This game was created in a Chrome browser, and I am not confident it fully renders well in other browsers, particularly the title animation.
+* This game was created in a Chrome browser, and I am not confident it renders perfectly in other browsers, particularly the title animation.

 * My 'play again' button uses location.reload(), which I am aware is considered an amateurish method, so I could work on restoring the game's start page in a more sophisticated way.